-1. Emancipated Savings Fund

-An emancipation fund will be established within and managed by the County for each participant into which \$50 for non-parents and \$100 for parenting participants will be deposited monthly on their behalf.
-If the participant is not in the program for a full month, this amount will be pro-rated).
-The total balance in the fund (based on participant's total length of stay in the program) shall be distributed to the participant upon program exit, or earlier in extenuating circumstances, as permitted by the CDSS' THP-Plus program guidelines.
-Contractor shall:

-a.
-Provide County with a monthly report of program participants and the amount to transfer into each emancipation fund (\$50, \$100 or a pro-rated amount within).
+- 1. Emancipated Savings Fund: An emancipation fund will be established and managed by the County for each participant who achieves specific independent living skill goals of which \$50 for non-parents and \$100 for parenting participants will be deposited monthly on their behalf.
+If the participant is not in the program for a full month, this amount will be pro-rated.
+The total balance in the fund (based on participant's total length of stay in the program) shall be distributed to the participant upon program exit, or earlier in extenuating circumstances, as permitted by the CDSS THP+ program guidelines. - 2.
+Provide County with a monthly report of program participants and the amount to transfer into each emancipation fund (\$50, \$100 or a pro-rated amount within). - 3.
+Assist participants through a Step-Down Saving Model to gradually achieve independence.
+Participants in the Host Family and Scattered site placements will follow one of the "step-down" models: - a.
+Good Student Discount Option Participants engaging in full-time post-secondary education (as defined by educational institution) will be eligible to maintain the percentage of subsidy to rent at 75 percent or actual rent amount, whichever is less, until found to be ineligible (no longer enrolled in post-secondary education full-time).

-2. Step-Down Savings Model

-Assists participants gradually achieve independence.
-Participants in the Host Family and Scattered site placements will follow one of the "step-down" models:

-a.
-Good Student Discount Option

-Participants engaging in post-secondary (full-time equivalent as defined by educational institution) will be eligible to maintain the percentage of subsidy to rent at 75 percent or actual rent amount, whichever is less, until found to be ineligible (no longer enrolled in post-secondary education full-time).
 The remaining balance will be deposited into an FDIC insured savings account managed by the County.
-Participants will sign into the option and the Contractor will ensure ongoing eligibility of participants that choose to opt in the Good Student Discount Option.
+Participants will sign into the option and the Contractor will ensure ongoing eligibility of participants that choose to opt into the Good Student Discount Option.